 His books have led many to realise that their “inner game” is the key to overcoming the challenges they face in their careers.
 According to Gallwey, “there is always an inner game being played in your mind no matter what outer game you are playing.
 How aware you are of this game can make the difference between success and failure in the outer game.”
 As such, the greater obstacle is often internal, as opposed to the material conditions of the outside world.

 Today, Gallwey’s influence has placed overcoming inner obstacles and limits to achieve goals that are still central to many coaching techniques.
 As such, contemporary corporate coaching draws in a variety of techniques from psychology, management, and life coaching, amongst other fields.

 Perhaps one of the most famous techniques today is the GROW Model.
-This framework used in numerous daily scenarios in business, including conversations, meetings, leadership and motivation to nurture staff potential and unlock possibilities.
-GROW is a four step method, with each letter standing for a developmental stage:
+This framework is used in numerous daily scenarios in business, including conversations, meetings, leadership and motivation to nurture staff potential and unlock possibilities.
+GROW is a four-step method, with each letter standing for a developmental stage:

 - Goal setting, where the group identifies goals and aspirations

 - Reality checking, where we assess the current situation and potential obstacles.